ipreencekmr/CapstoneProject/README.md

-# CapstoneProject
+# MLCP-Test-Repository
-Project on house price prediction
+This repository for you to practice on a test repository for your assignment submissions